-Forest conservation plan or FCP means a plan providing for the protection, maintenance, replacement, reforestation, and afforestation of the forest as provided in this Chapter.
-A forest conservation plan includes a preliminary forest conservation plan, an amended forest conservation plan, and a final forest conservation plan.
+Forest Conservation Planconservation plan or FCP means a plan providing for the protection, maintenance, replacement, reforestation, and afforestation of the forest as provided by section 10.5-13 in this Chapter.
+A forest conservation plan includes a preliminary forest conservation plan, an amended forest conservation plan, and a final forest conservation plan

-Forest Conservation Manual means the manual adopted by resolution of the Mayor and Council containing technical specifications and standards of performance used in the implementation of this Chapter, including the preparation of NRI/FSDs and ~~forest conservation plans~~FCPs.
+Forest Conservation Manual means the detailed document/manual adopted by resolution of the Mayor and Council containing technical specifications and standards of performance used in the implementation of this chapterChapter, including the preparation of Forest Stand DelineationsNRI/FSDs and Forest Conservation PlansFCPs.